WorksApplications/Sudachi/README.md

 For a tutorial on the plugin, please refer to the [plugin tutorial page](/docs/tutorial_plugin.md).

+For information on building Sudachi from source or development see [Development page](/docs/development.md).

 ## Features

 Sudachi has the following features.